Module 01 — Regulatory Reform (Fire Safety) Order 2005

 Nathan Cole

 Alex?
-Alex — what's the call?
-Smoke is increasing at the housing.
-I've got eighty-four sleeping guests above me and a wedding next door.
+What's the call?
+Smoke is increasing.
+Eighty-four sleeping above me, wedding next door.

 You